michaelewens/Intangible-capital-stocks/README.md

 We will soon provide code that allows you to take raw Compustat data and build the intangible capital stocks.

 ## Stocks for Compustat firms

+The csv file LINK contains firm-year stocks of both knowledge -- `G` -- and organizaton -- `S` -- capital implied by the parameter estimates.
+The columns are

+* `gvkey`: the Compustat unique identifier
+* `S`: organization capital (net) using SG&A
+* `G`: knowledge capital (net) using R&D

+We use the industry-level parameter estimates from Ewens, Peters and Wang (2018) combined with the past 10 years of SG&A and R&D from the firm's income statement.
+All dollars are nominal.
+Importantly, these stocks are _net_ assets, not gross.
+So any year-on-year change represents a net, rather than gross investment.

 ## Code to construct stocks